yanaalniyazi/Predicting-Success-of-Video-Games/README.md

 You can take a look at the Final Paper to understand our process which we explained step-by-step and the insights we were able to retrieve, as well as our presentation we made!

-Also make sure to visit the DS110FinalProjectCode.ipynb!
+Also make sure to visit the DS110 Final Code.ipynb!